If you’ve always dreamed of taking weekend trip to cities in Europe while actually living in a foreign country, Poland’s a dream come true for you.

 If you haven’t heard, you can live abroad in Poland as an ILP Volunteer!
 (More about our exchange program there right here) ... and it's time to start planning all of your vacations because Krakow is just hours away from European cities that are bound to be on anyone's bucket list.

 Pst: not an ILP volunteer yet?
-Let's make it official — here's an application.
+Let's make it official — get more info about volunteering in Poland right here.

 It's time to get all the details on how to spend a semester volunteering in Europe and start planning out your vacations (after you know how vacations work, of course).